 - Static-group Comparison

-- A variable which can be manipulated by the researcher
+- A variable that can be manipulated by the researcher

 - Random distribution

 This experimental research method commonly occurs in the physical sciences.

-3. Quasi-experimental research design: The word “Quasi” indicates similarity.
-A quasi-experimental design is similar to experimental, but it is not the same.
+The word “Quasi” indicates similarity.
+A quasi-experimental design is similar to an experimental one, but it is not the same.
 The difference between the two is the assignment of a control group.
 In this research, an independent variable is manipulated, but the participants of a group are not randomly assigned.
 Quasi-research is used in field settings where random assignment is either irrelevant or not required.